Creating residential communities that facilitate engaged learning for all students.

 Graduate student communities provide a home where students can find supportive environments that lead to academic success, while concurrently helping these students find a connection to the larger campus community.

-Academic Engagement also remained at the forefront of each residential community.
+Academic Engagement also remains at the forefront of each residential community.
 College Learning Communities (CLCs) successfully integrate academics into the residential experience of participating students.
 CLC residents continue to cite their ability to develop both socially and academically as a key benefit of their learning community experience.
 However, in addition to the CLCs, RLO also integrates academic and faculty involvement for all residential populations.
-Faculty members participate in regular dinner series’, in addition to hosting lectures and small discussion groups within the residence halls.
-These activities and events allowed Drexel’s residential students to connect with faculty and staff outside of the classroom, seamlessly connecting all aspects of their Drexel collegiate experience.
+Faculty members participate in regular dinner series, in addition to hosting lectures and small discussion groups within the residence halls.
+These activities and events allow Drexel’s residential students to connect with faculty and staff outside of the classroom, seamlessly connecting all aspects of their Drexel collegiate experience.

 Each residence hall is managed by a Resident Director, who is a master’s-level professional with experience in creating residential communities and counseling students.
 Resident Assistants (RAs) are undergraduate and graduate students who act as mentors and community builders for the residents they serve.
 Each residence hall front desk is staffed by a Residential Desk Coordinator, providing safety and support.